nefrob/pr-description/README.md

 -   `contentIsFilePath`: Whether the `content` input is a file path.
 Defaults to `"false"`.
 -   `regex`: The regex to match against the PR body and replace with `content`.
 Defaults to `"---.*"`.
 -   `regexFlags`: The regex flags to use.
 Defaults to `""`.
--   `appendContentOnMatchOnly`: Whether to append the `content` to the PR body if no matches are found.
+-   `appendContentOnMatchOnly`: Whether to skip appending the `content` to the PR body if no `regex` matches are found.
 Defaults to `"false"`.
 -   `token`: The GitHub token to use.

+Note: append mode is the default behavior when no `regex` match is found for backwards compatibility with existing action users.
+This may change in future minor/major versions and will be noted in the [changelog](./CHANGELOG.md).

 ### Example Workflows